pieteradejong/tvshowchat/README.md

    ```bash
    ./test.sh
    ```
    Requires the backend to be running.
-Verifies health endpoints, search, document store, embeddings, and ensures the content/Chroma counts match (144 total episodes).
+Verifies health endpoints, search across all seasons, document store, embeddings, and ensures the content/Chroma counts match (144 total episodes across all 7 seasons).

 To refresh the dataset later, follow the [Multi-Season Refresh Workflow](#multi-season-refresh-workflow); otherwise no scraping is required.